listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.3-approving-hitl-requests/problem/readme.md

   - If so, send a message with a `data-action-decision` part containing the rejection reason
   - If not, send a normal text message

-- Test your implementation by running the local dev server and trying to send an email
+- Test your implementation by running the local dev server and trying to send an email.
+You should see the buttons appear.

-- Verify that the approval and rejection flows work correctly, including the feedback submission
+- Verify that the approval and rejection flows work correctly, including the feedback submission.